been-jamming/Visterm/README.md

 # Visterm
-A terminal with an audio visualizer!
+A terminal application adds an audio visualizer to the terminal!

 ## Dependencies
  - ncurses